Troubleshooting 400 Bad Request Errors on WordPress

 Impact of 400 WordPress errors

 Unfortunately, 400 errors on WordPress sites, whether eCommerce or non-eCommerce, can cause significant issues.
 For eCommerce sites, these errors disrupt the shopping process, leading to abandoned carts, lost sales, and frustrated customers.
 Errors during product searches, adding items to the cart, or during checkout can severely damage the site's reputation and reduce customer trust.
-For non-eCommerce sites, 400 errors hinder user access to content, decrease engagement, and can lead to higher bounce rates.
+For non-eCommerce sites, they can hinder user access to content, decrease engagement, and can lead to higher bounce rates.
 In both cases, these 400 errors negatively impact SEO rankings, reducing organic traffic and potential revenue.

 Google Chrome

-1. Open Chrome and click on the three dots in the upper right corner.
+1. Open Chrome and click on the three dots in the upper-right corner.

 2. Go to More tools > Clear browsing data.